budak7273/ArmorModules/README.md

 <details>
 <summary>Click to Expand</summary>

-- My secret list of things on my Trello
+- My secret list of surprises on my Trello
 - Create ADA messages for the new MAM Tree milestones
   - My old ones for the HUB no longer fit because of how the categories are broken down now
 - Finish modules marked as WIP